kamranahmedse/developer-roadmap/src/data/projects/password-manager.md

 - Allow the user to add, delete and view passwords.
 - Suggest strong passwords.
 - Use GPG to encrypt the password storage file.

+## Stretch Goals

+- Make the CLI interactive with navigation options rather than CLI arguments.
+- Allow the user to share passwords with other (local) users.